NickBranstein/js13k-2026/README.md

 `index.html` with no external requests, fonts, or assets, then recompresses the zip with `advzip`.

-For local iteration, run `npm run watch` in one terminal and serve the repo root (e.g. `python3 -m http.server 8842`) in another, then open `src/html/index.html` — it loads the unminified `dist/bundle.js` directly, so you get real gameplay without running the full production pipeline each time.
+For local iteration, `npm run watch` rebuilds `dist/bundle.js` on every change under `src/` and also serves the repo root on `http://localhost:8842/` — open `http://localhost:8842/src/html/index.html` and it loads the unminified `dist/bundle.js` directly, so you get real gameplay without running the full production pipeline each time.

 ## Source layout